wilcoxen-courses/e215-zipfile/README.md

 ### Tips

 + It's handy to open the output file *before* reading the whole input file so the script will crash immediately if opening the output file fails.
 A common cause of open failures is having the last output file open in Excel and then trying to rerun the script.
 Excel locks the file to prevent other applications from using it at the same time, and that will cause the script to crash with a permission denied error.
-If you open the output file *after* processing the input file you may end up waiting a long time only to have the script crash.
+If your script opens the output file *after* processing the input file you may end up waiting a long time for the input processing to finish only to have the script crash at the end.

 + There are many other ways to translate timestamp strings into numerical values beside using `split()` repeatedly.
 In this case, however, `split()` is substantially faster than most of the alternatives.
 That matters because this file is only one small part of a large dataset with multiple years of data and hundreds of households.